Target in $39.4 million settlement with banks over data breach

 Earlier this year, Target agreed to pay Visa Inc card issuers as much as $67 million over the breach and reached a $10 million settlement with shoppers.
 The latter accord won court approval last month.

-Last week, Target said it has spent $290 million related to the breach, and expects insurers to reimburse $90 million.
+Last week, Target said it had spent $290 million related to the breach, and expected insurers to reimburse $90 million.
 It still faces shareholder lawsuits, as well as probes by the Federal Trade Commission and state attorneys general, over the breach.

-Target spokeswoman Molly Snyder said the retailer is “pleased that the process is continuing to move forward.”
+Target spokeswoman Molly Snyder said the retailer was “pleased that the process is continuing to move forward.”

 The latest settlement covers all financial institutions that issued payment cards put at risk by the breach, and which did not previously release their claims against Target.